Map of the whole of Shiga Prefecture

 In the Seville Expo '92 in Spain, more than 400 years after Azuchi Castle was burned down, the highest parts (fifth and sixth floors) of its castle keep were reconstructed in full size as the main exhibit in the Japanese pavilion, along with the paintings on room partitions.
 The pavilion drew the largest number of visitors in the history of the Expo at that time, showing people's deep interest in Japanese culture.
 After the Expo, the exhibit was dismantled, and its keep part was obtained by Azuchi-cho.
 On the fifth floor, eaves reproduced by baking unearthed roof tiles and a ceiling with a drawing of a flying maiden were installed, and on the sixth floor, exterior walls using 100,000 gold leaves and a large roof with golden Shachi were installed.
 The painting in brilliant coloring on a golden ground that is said to have been drawn by painters including Kano Eitoku at the request of Oda Nobunaga was also replicated.
 The museum has restored Azuchi Castle in the style of the present peaceful times.
 Address777 Kuwajimidera, Azuchi-cho, Omihachiman City, Shiga Prefecture Opening HoursThe museum will be closed for renovation from August 1, 2022 to March 31, 2023.
 9:00 to 17:00 (admission until 16:30) Regular Closing DayMondays (except national holidays.
 If Monday is a national holiday, the museum will be closed the following day), Year-end and New Year holidays (12/28-1/4) Website

-• Omi Merchant Museum and Nakaji Yujin Museum no name
+• Omi Merchant Museum and Nakaji Yujin Museum Recommended spots

 スポット画像未設定